 Want to learn how to properly punctuate all forms of dialogue?
 Give this post from The Editor's Blog a read.

-15. Cut redundancies.
-Another common mistake is to include attributive action phrases in a line of dialogue, therefore making the dialogue redundant.
+Another common mistake is to include attributive actions in and after a line of dialogue, therefore making the dialogue redundant.

-For example, "'Ugh,' she groaned." is redundant because "ugh" is the noise you make when you groan.
-Instead of including both, simply use the attributive action phrase to strengthen whatever line of dialogue comes next.
+For example, writing "'Ugh,' she groaned," is unnecessary because "ugh" is the noise one makes when they groan.
+Instead of including both, simply use the action tag to strengthen the next line of dialogue.